Looking to explore the United States’ great landscapes? Well, do it through its national park system. Here are the best national parks in the USA.

 4. Death Valley National Park

 This park was named after Death Valley, a valley near the park’s eastern border that lies below sea level, although the national park itself, however, is not below sea level.
-The land within the park boundaries ranges from at Badwater to over in the Panamint Mountains.
+The land within the park boundaries ranges from Badwater to over the Panamint Mountains.

 Of national parks in the 48 contiguous states, Death Valley National Park has one of the longest histories of continuous occupation by humans.
-Archaeological studies have found evidence for the ancestors of modern Native Americans.
+Archaeological studies have found evidence of the ancestors of modern Native Americans.

 Death Valley National Park includes three segments of land: Death Valley, Panamint Valley, and Eureka Valley.
 It straddles the California-Nevada border across from the Sierra Nevada Mountains in southern Alta California.